kemitchell/paid.proseline.com/DESIGN.md

 The server persists data to an S3-compatible API.

 The server relies heavily on `listObjects` calls with `Delimiter`, `Prefix`, and `MaxKeys` arguments, in effect "indexing" multiple unique keys by path-like prefixes.
+When order is important, as for the envelopes in a log, their key suffixes maintain lexical order.
+Index `1` becomes suffix `000000000000001`.

 For example, `listObjects(Delimiter="/", Prefix="projects/{discovery key}/logPublicKeys/")` yields a list of logs for a project, and `listObjects(Delimiter="/", Prefix="projects/{discovery key}/envelopes/{log public key}/")` yields a list of envelopes in a log.